 This week at the 32nd Annual Society for Industrial & Organizational Psychology Conference in Orlando, FL, PSI will present research describing another potential benefit of utilizing engaging, multimedia assessments in settings that can support such technology.
 More specifically, we will present results of a study illustrating how an immersive, multimedia simulation format can potentially reduce minority-majority subgroup differences in the assessment of cognitive ability.

 To learn more about this topic, join us for this SIOP Conference session titled, “Alternative Measures of “G”: Not Your Grandfather’s Cognitive Tests” on Friday, April 28th, beginning at 1:00 p.m.

 We hope to see you there!

 Joseph Abraham, Ph.D., is Vice President of Assessment Solutions at PSI.
 Contact him at firstname.lastname@example.org or by phone at 818.847.6180.

-Click here to learn more about PSI’s comprehensive certification solutions.
+Click here for more information about PSI’s comprehensive testing solutions.